AI in the enterprise

 Why your company needs a corporate AI policy

-The Industrial Revolution transformed the way people saw the goods and products that were part of their daily lives.
-Companies could produce more goods, and consumers had more choice than ever before.
-AI is driving a similar proliferation, as companies use it for everything from turning call recordings into meeting notes to writing sales emails or generating first drafts of blog posts (like this one).
+The Industrial Revolution changed people’s perceptions of the goods and products they used in their daily lives.
+Companies could produce more goods, and consumers had more choices than ever before.
+AI is driving a similar proliferation, as companies use it to reimagine SEO workflows, offer patient-specific benefits recommendations, and more.

 5 steps for creating a solid corporate AI policy